 Frigiliana village is located about six km north of Nerja and just over fifty km from Malaga.
 It is the most picturesque village on Costa del Sol and is exceptionally good looking white houses.

-In Frigiliana you will find a really spectacle view, well deserved effort to travel to.
-Wandering the streets is an exultation, and I was feeling as taken back in time.
+In Frigiliana, you will find a spectacle view, a well-deserved effort to travel to.
+Wandering the streets is a celebration, and I felt as taken back in time.

-The maze of streets, with meticulously maintained white painted houses are providing an overwhelming contrast with the blue skies and red roofs.
-Flowers everywhere helps maintaining the great view.
+The maze of streets, with meticulously maintained white painted houses, provides an overwhelming contrast with the blue skies and red roofs.
+Flowers everywhere helps to keep a great view.

 About two hours by bus from Malaga, this was the longest route we had in all holiday.
-Really it doesn’t felt overwhelming because of the beautiful views we could admire all the way.
-Andalusia is very beautiful and the great sceneries are not just like ”each-there” … it is astonishing everywhere!
+It doesn’t felt overwhelming because of the beautiful views we could admire all the way.
+Andalusia is wonderful, and the magnificent sceneries are not just like ”each-there” … it is astonishing everywhere!

-About Granada now – it is the capital of the region and it is located very close to the mountains Sierra Nevada.
-Not a very big city, with friendly population of below 250.000.
+About Granada now – it is the region’s capital, and it is located very close to the mountains Sierra Nevada.
+Not a very big city, with a friendly population of below 250.000.

-I personally love Malaga, from the splendid views to the city life with all the foods and tasty beer it has to offer.
-I strongly recommend not to miss it if ever go to visit Spain.
+I personally love Malaga, from the splendid views to the city life with all the foods and tasty beer it offers.
+I strongly recommend not to miss it if you ever go to visit Spain.

 There are lots of parks and gardens, and the vegetation was amazing – despite the fact we’ve been there in October.

-It generally looks like Frigiliana, with the big difference that in Nerja there are more blocks of flats than houses.
-As so the maze of streets and the feeling like living in the past disappears.
-Still a very beautiful location, with the white houses and the plenitude of flowers.
+It generally looks like Frigiliana, with the big difference that in Nerja, there are more blocks of flats than houses.
+As so, the maze of streets and the feeling like living in the past disappears—still a stunning location, with the white homes and the abundance of flowers.

 The Balcón de Europa is a great place to visit.
-It gives overwhelming views over the sea, you will find it in the center of the old town.
-The famous Nerja caves is also a tourist attraction in the area – there you can view the remains of one of the ancient locals of Nerja.
+It gives overwhelming views over the sea, you will find it in the old town center.
+The famous Nerja caves are also a tourist attraction in the area – where you can view the remains of one of the ancient locals of Nerja.

-Ronda was the last city we’ve visited in this trip to Spain, better said – to Andalusia.
-The rest of time (about two days) we enjoyed the city life in Malaga.
-I have this thing … when I go to visit a country, I love to take my time in the end to just relax, eat good and taste (for many times – just to be sure) the local beer 🙂
+Ronda was the last city we’ve visited on this trip to Spain, better said – to Andalusia.
+The rest of the time (about two days) we enjoyed the city life in Malaga.
+I have this thing … when I go to visit a country, I love to take my time in the end to relax, eat good and taste (for many times – to be sure) the local beer 🙂

-Oky … about Ronda – it is a really small town with population below 35 000.
-What it makes it very special to me is that a good part of the city is built on top of the cliffs.
+Okay … about Ronda – it is a tiny town with a population below 35 000.
+What makes it very special to me is that a good part of the city is built on top of the cliffs.
 This is just spectacular:

-The Puente Nuevo bridge looks amazing in this rocky scenery:
+The Puente Nuevo bridge looks impressive in this rocky scenery:

-You can attend the ‘Corrida Goyesca’ which is a unique and historical bullfight that happens once a year in the Plaza de toros de Ronda.
+You can attend the ‘Corrida Goyesca, ‘ a unique and historical bullfight that happens once a year in the Plaza de Toros de Ronda.
 This is the oldest bullfighting ring in Spain.
-The partially intact Arab baths can be found below the city and dated back to the 1300 – 1400
+The partially intact Arab baths can be found below the city and dated back to 1300 – 1400

-In Ronda you can also visit the Palacio of the Marqués de Salvatierra if you are lucky to find it open to public.
-I don’t know why it opens irregularly, it is a small museum of Renaissance art.
+In Ronda, you can also visit the Palacio of the Marqués de Salvatierra if you are lucky to find it open to the public.
+I don’t know why it opens irregularly, and it is a small museum of Renaissance art.

-I am an amateur photographer, but my fascination for shooting is helping me to progress every day.
-All the above pictures were done with my previous camera Sony A6000 and 18-200 mm lens, also from Sony.
-If you like the quality of the photos and feel interested, here you can find the review I wrote for the camera – with photos in the post – and here the lens review.
+I am an amateur photographer, but my fascination with shooting is helping me to progress every day.
+All the above pictures were done with my previous camera Sony A6000 and 18-200 mm lens and Sony.
+If you like the quality of the photos and feel interested, you can find the review I wrote for the camera – with pictures in the post – and here the lens review.

-I hope you enjoyed my general description about this trip and places in Andalusia.
-Please ask in the comment section below if you need more details about something, or if you want to add your experience.
-Thanks you for reading my post till the end!
+I hope you enjoyed my general description of this trip and the places in Andalusia.
+Please ask in the comment section below if you need more details about something or if you want to add your experience.
+Thank you for reading my post till the end!